 - Identify any aspects of the situation that you can impact including providing feedback in your organization about the negative impact that is occurring.
 (Sometimes decisions are made and no one understands or predicts their outcome.)
 Sometimes you can influence an issue or a decision if you practice personal, professional courage and speak your mind.

 - Challenge pessimistic thinking and negative beliefs about people, the company, and the work area.
 Don't let negative, false statements go unchallenged.
-If the statements are true, provide the rationale, the corporate thinking, and the events that are responsible for the negative circumstances.
-Share everything you know about a situation to build trust with the workforce.
+If the statements are true, provide the rationale, corporate thinking, and the events that are responsible for the negative circumstances.
+Share everything you know about a situation to build trust with your team.

-- Ask open-ended questions to determine the cause, and the scope of the negative feelings or reaction.
+- Ask open-ended questions to determine the cause and the scope of the negative feelings or reaction.
 Maybe it's not as bad as people think; maybe their interpretation of events is faulty.
-Helping people identify exactly what they feel negatively about is the first step in solving the problem.
+Helping people identify exactly what they feel negative about is the first step in solving the problem.
 You can't solve a fog of unhappiness.
-Help people create options, feel included, and feel part of the communication and problem solving.
-(Do all of the items mentioned in Tips for Minimizing Workplace Negativity.)
+Help people create options, feel included, and feel part of the communication and problem-solving.